sentheta/brainfuck/README.md

+# Brainfuck

-# char2ascii
+## char2ascii

-Hello I made a brainfuck program that receive character input and outputs the ascii value.
-Due to skill limitation, it only supports until 2-digit ascii value.
-It works for numbers, uppercase latin alphabet, and several punctuations.
-It certainly can be optimized further.
-Thank you.
+This is a brainfuck program that receive character input and outputs the ascii value.
+It supports up to 2-digit ascii value.
+It works for numbers, uppercase latin alphabet, and several punctuations, but not lowercase latin alphabet.
+Further optimization is certainly possible.

 `
 +-><[],>>>>>[-]++++++++++++[->[-]>[-]>[-]<<<<<<<<[->>>>>>+>+>+<<<<<<<<]>>>>>>>>[-<<<<<<<<+>>>>>>>>]<<<<<<[-]>[-]++++++++++>>>>+<<<<[->>>>-<[-]>>[-]<[-<+>>+<]>[-<+>]<<<<[-]+>>[[-]<<[-]>>]<<[<<+>>[-]]<]<-[<+<---------->>[-]]>>>]<<<<++++++++++++++++++++++++++++++++++++++++++++++++.<++++++++++++++++++++++++++++++++++++++++++++++++.[-]++++++++++.